fabioBaraDev/School/readme.md

 # School App code challenge

-* That is a Maven project developed with Java 11, H2 Database and Docker
+* That is a Maven project developed with Java 11, Spring, MySQL, H2 Database and Docker
 * This project has been developed with Domain concepts
+* In order to have a good unit tests, this project uses H2 Database to run Services tests
 * To compile the project or run the unit test, you must run the MVN commands like clean and install, <br>
   however you can find the last compilation in School-0.0.1-SNAPSHOT.jar at target folder
 * To run this project with Docker, you must run the following command at terminal (Linux command), be certain that port 8080 at localhost is available and Docker is running properly: